ooni/ooni.org/CODE_OF_CONDUCT.md

   * Exercise consideration and respect in your speech and actions.

-  * Attempt collaboration and dialog before engaging in conflict.
+  * Attempt collaboration and dialogue before engaging in conflict.

   * Refrain from demeaning, discriminatory, or harassing behavior and speech.